Democratic presidential hopeful Biden attacks Trump's coronavirus response

-“Unfortunately, this virus laid bare the severe shortcomings of the current administration,” Biden said in a speech delivered from his home state of Delaware.
+“Unfortunately, this virus laid bare the severe shortcomings of the current administration,” Biden said in a 20-minute speech delivered from his home state of Delaware.

-The former vice president’s early afternoon speech came a little more than 16 hours after Trump made his own national address from the White House.
-It was intended to portray Biden as a steady, experienced hand in the face of a public health crisis, aides said.
+The former vice president’s afternoon address came a little more than 16 hours after Trump made his own national address from the White House and was intended to give Americans a glimpse of how he would handle an international crisis as president.

-Trump announced a 30-day ban on travel to the United States from Europe on Wednesday and promised economic stimulus measures, vowing to contain the pandemic.
+Trump announced a 30-day ban on travel to the United States from continental Europe on Wednesday night and promised economic stimulus measures, vowing to contain the pandemic.

 But already battered global financial markets plunged again on Thursday.
-U.S. stock indexes were down up to 7.4% in morning trading as the benchmark S&P 500 .SPX and the Nasdaq .IXIC indexes cratered into a bear market.
+U.S. stock indexes were down more than 7% in afternoon trading, confirming Wall Street is in a bear market.

-Biden has taken control of the two-way nominating battle between him and U.S. Senator Bernie Sanders of Vermont after winning at least four of six states on Tuesday.
+Biden has taken control of the two-way nominating battle between him and U.S. Senator Bernie Sanders of Vermont after winning at least four of six states in primary contests on Tuesday.

 Sanders was planning to make his own speech later on Thursday afternoon to address the coronavirus outbreak.

+Biden also laid out his own plan for dealing with the outbreak, including emergency paid sick leave for workers and widely available free testing for the virus, saying the number of tests should number in the “millions, not the thousands.”
+The Trump administration has been criticized for failing to produce enough tests to meet demand.

+In response, the Trump campaign defended the president’s actions and accused Biden in a statement of trying to “capitalize politically and stoke citizens’ fears.”

 The crisis continued to reshape the contours of the presidential campaign.
-Democratic officials announced on Thursday that Sunday’s televised debate between Biden and Sanders would be moved from Arizona to CNN’s studio in Washington.
+Democratic officials announced on Thursday that Sunday’s televised debate between Biden and Sanders would be moved to Washington from Arizona.

 Officials had already decided not to allow a live audience inside the debate hall, citing contagion concerns.